DanieleGotti/DanieleGotti/README.md

 🏎️ **Formula Student**

 Software Engineer (Data & Telemetry) for E-Racing Bergamo.
-I designed and implemented a complete real-time data acquisition and visualization system from scratch, enabling live monitoring and post-session analysis.
+I designed and implemented a complete real-time data acquisition and visualization system from scratch, enabling live monitoring and post-session analysis of the Formula Student car.

 🎵 **Classical Guitar**